-For the entertainment and the development of the artistic identity of the students, the Cultural Club of Students operates, which includes the Music, Theatrical, Dance, Cinema, and the Photographic Sector.
+The Cultural Club of Students, which includes the Music, Theatrical, Dance, Cinema, and the Photographic Sector, operates for the entertainment and the development of the artistic identity of the students.
 The Students' Cultural Club aims to support and promote the artistic activities of the students of the University of Athens.
 It is a "place" of collective expression and creation.
 There, students can participate in various cultural events and discover their artistic inclinations and skills.